 The GDPR provides rules and guidance to both European and non-European companies that collect, share, and manage data of their European users.
-It gives EU residents the right to know what data is collected about them as well as how it’s stored, protected, and transferred.
+It gives EU residents the right to know what data is collected about them, and how it’s stored, protected, and transferred.
 The GDPR also includes the right to be forgotten and the right to access.
 That means customers can request to see the collected data and ask for it to be deleted.

 Do I need to be GDPR-compliant?

-Protecting your users’ personal information by following the GDPR will affect the whole company as most of your procedures may have to be revised and adapted.
+Protecting your users’ personal information by meeting GDPR compliance standards will affect the whole company as most of your procedures may have to be revised and adapted.
 However, there are no clear rules that would apply to every single organization.
 How to protect data will depend on the type of data your company processes.

 Purpose limitation and data minimization.
 Data should only be collected for specific and legitimate business purposes.

 Data minimization: The personal data collected should be limited to what is necessary for the purpose for which it was collected.